nathanhoward25/Latin-101/reading1.md

 3. What case is terrae and what other noun is it working with? - Terrae is the genitive case and it is working with the noun filium. ✅

-4. What is the antecedent of hic? - The antecedent of hic is hospites. ❌
+4. What is the antecedent of hic? - The antecedent of hic is hospites. ❌ **The antecedent of hic is Antaeum.**

-5. What case is armis? - Armis is in the dative case. ❌
+5. What case is armis? - Armis is in the dative case. ❌ **Armis is in the ablative case.**

 6. Explain the construction cum eo? - Cum eo translates to "with him", where cum is the preposition and eo is in the ablative case.  ✅